 - Facial oils and serums

 Even if you forgo all skin care and makeup products, you might see waterproof mascara smudging or running.
 You could go through your day without crying or having your eyes water, yet your waterproof mascara still wouldn't be safe from smudging!

-Unless you can somehow stop your pores from producing sweat and oil, your mascara is always going to be at risk for running...even if it’s labeled “waterproof.”
+Unless you have magical power to stop your pores' production of sweat and oil, your mascara will always be at risk of smudging, even if it's labeled 'waterproof'.

 What mascara is REALLY waterproof?

-Let's talk about tubing mascara again.
-Remember, you're not going to find the label “waterproof” or “water-resistant” on it since it removes with water.
+Let's discuss tubing mascara again.
+Remember, it won't have the "waterproof" or "water-resistant" label on it because you remove it with water.

 Ready for your mascara to stay put all day long?

 You're not in search of a mascara that defies water completely.
 What you truly need is a mascara that can endure anything the day brings your way, whether it's ocean or pool water, watery eyes, tears, sweat, or your usual skincare products.